 6. Skip all processed foods and junk foods.

-Frequent consumption of junk foods and drinks increases triglyceride levels which consequently damage the liver.
+Frequent consumption of junk foods, refined foods, and drinks increases triglyceride levels which consequently damage the liver.
 The high fructose corn syrup in soft drinks increases fat accumulation in the liver.6 It also reduces the liver’s production of ATP, so necessary for your liver’s energy and efficiency.
+Regularly consuming ultra-processed foods increases one’s risk for non-alcoholic fatty liver disease.7

 Don’t Sabotage Your Liver!

 Alcohol poisons and promotes inflammatory responses in the liver.
 If alcohol abuse continues, it can lead to permanent scarring of the liver (cirrhosis).
 However, over three-fourths of the liver can be damaged before symptoms occur.
-If more than two alcoholic drinks are consumed by men or more than 1-1/2 drinks by women each day, serious liver damage will eventually occur.
+If more than two alcoholic drinks are consumed by a man or more than 1-1/2 drinks by a woman each day, serious liver damage will eventually occur.
 Alcohol reduces the liver’s capacity to cleanse the blood from impurities and pathogens.
 Several studies show that one or more alcoholic drinks per day are independently associated with the risk of colon cancer.
+The World Health Organization recently classified alcohol as a Grade 1 carcinogen.8 New questions are now rising about early studies that seem to suggest moderate drinking was beneficial to cardiovascular health.
+In fact, a cohort study of over 370, 000 participants found that suggested that alcohol consumption of all amounts was associated with increased cardiovascular disease after adjusting for confounding factors.9

 Non-alcoholic fatty liver disease (NAFLD) occurs in 10-24% of the general population.
 In this condition free radical damage, inflammation, and fat accumulation eventually damage the liver.
 Of these, 20-40% will develop fibrosis and 30% will develop cirrhosis.
 The risk for liver cancer also substantially increases.
 You are at risk for developing NAFLD if you have any of the following: pot-belly fat, obesity, diabetes, pre-diabetes, elevated blood fats, hypertension, or frequent consumption of soft drink beverages.
 Wise calorie restriction protects the liver and kidney function and improves the efficiency of the lysosomes and the immune system.